KevinJiao/calfencing-website/README.md

 To-do
 -----
 * center things
 * add padding to navbar.
-Changing to "fixed" doesn't work because it kills the responsiveness.
 * Get photos for home and team carousels, and probably a better one for the header
 * Change CSS so there is a max width of text.
 Looks weird when maximized on a large screen.
 * Add social media thingies